THE LORDSHIP & BARONY OF KILMARNOCK

 THE BARONIAL STANDARD

 Until the Appointed Day (Nov.
 2004) of the Abolition of Feudal Tenure Etc. (Scotland) Act 2000, Standards were assigned by Lord Lyon to feudal barons in respect of a following, in this case the community within the Lordship & Barony of Kilmarnock.
 The Standard is a long narrow tapering flag used to mark the assembly point of the following, but does not necessarily denote the presence of the owner (as his personal banner does).
-The Standard is three and a half metres long, split at the end into two and rounded.
+The Standard (shown flying below) is three and a half metres long, split at the end into two and rounded.
+It was beautifully made in the USA by Caberdancer Graphic Design Inc.

 Wace (c.1115-c.1183) says 'The barons had gonfanons, the knights had pennons'.
-The gonfanon hangs from a crossbar, and is shown below (right).
+A gonfanon (formerly vexillum) hangs from a crossbar, and is shown below (at right).

 DIGITISED BOOK INFORMATION